CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

 ## User Guide

 ### Data Preparation
-#### Walkthough Dataset
+#### Walkthrough Dataset
-Click [here](https://www.kaggle.com/yinchuangsum/person-wheel-chair-not-wheel-chair/download) to download the sample dataset for the project walkthrough
+Click [here](https://www.kaggle.com/yinchuangsum/person-wheel-chair-not-wheel-chair/download) to download the sample dataset for the project walkthrough.

 #### Dataset Structure
-The structure of dataset should be same as provided `dataset.zip` file:
+The file structure of dataset should be same as the dataset provided:
 ```
 .
 +-- dataset